 - The symbol value, in the radix selected by options (see below), or hexadecimal by default. - The symbol type.
 At least the following types are used; others are, as well, depending on the object file format.
-If lowercase, the symbol is local; if uppercase, the symbol is global (external). - A The symbol's value is absolute, and will not be changed by further linking. - В - b The symbol is in the uninitialized data section (known as BSS). - C The symbol is common.
+If lowercase, the symbol is usually local; if uppercase, the symbol is global (external).
+There are however a few lowercase symbols that are shown for special global symbols (u, v and w). - A The symbol's value is absolute, and will not be changed by further linking. - В - b The symbol is in the uninitialized data section (known as BSS). - C The symbol is common.
 Common symbols are uninitialized data.
 When linking, multiple common symbols may appear with the same name.
 If the symbol is defined anywhere, the common symbols are treated as undefined references.
 For more details on common symbols, see the discussion of -warn-common in Section "Linker options" in The GNU linker. - d The symbol is in the initialized data section. - G